 There are various reasons for this, from a rise in unsecured lending to the emergence companies such as Likely Loans who extend offers of credit to individuals with poor credit scores.

 The recent shift in the lending market has also had an impact on consumers, who are increasingly likely to borrow money for a diverse range of reasons.
-We’ll consider three of the most prominent below, while asking whether or not these are examples of positive credit.
+We’ll consider four of the most prominent below, while asking whether or not these are examples of positive credit.

 1. Borrowing to Cover Living Costs